Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Denver's games have gone over 48 points in only one opportunity this season.

-- The combined points per game average of the two teams, 46, is 2.0 points fewer than Sunday's over/under.
+- The two teams combine to score 46 points per game, 2.0 less than the over/under in this contest.

-- The 44.8 combined points per game that these two squads have allowed this season are 3.2 fewer than the 48 over/under in this contest.
+- These two squads combine to surrender 44.8 points per game, 3.2 fewer than this contest's over/under.

-- The Chargers and their opponents have scored an average of 50.6 points per game in 2020, 2.6 more than Sunday's total.
+- The average total in Chargers games this season is 50.6, 2.6 points above Sunday's total of 48.

-- The 48 total in this game is 4.2 points above the 43.8 average total in Broncos games this season.
+- The 43.8 PPG average total in Broncos games this season is 4.2 points fewer than this game's over/under.

 Chargers stats and trends

-- In games that Los Angeles piles up over 328.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- Los Angeles is 5-3 against the spread and 6-2 overall when the team totals more than 328.2 yards.

 - The Chargers have turned the ball over 10 times this season, one fewer than the Broncos have forced (11).